-Recent data from UNICEF, the International Labour Organisation and the World Bank estimates that 168 million children aged 5 to 17 are engaged in child labour.
+The International Labour Organisation estimates that 152 million children, aged 5 to 17, are engaged in child labour.

-The project work is from a consortium of organisations committed to building a strong evidence base and generate innovative solutions to the worst forms of child labour in Bangladesh, Myanmar, and Nepal.
+The project work is part of a Child Labour Action consortium of child rights and advocacy organisations.
+The consortium is committed child-led action research to unearthing the key drivers of the world forms of child labour.
+Together, we will build a strong evidence base and generate innovative solutions to the worst forms of child labour in Bangladesh, Myanmar, and Nepal.

 In Nepal, of the 3,140,000 children employed, 621,000 children are estimated to engage in hazardous work, equal to 40% of the working children.
 Through rates of child labour are decreasing new sectors are emerging such as trafficking, street vending highway/ hawking, and petty crime.
 Girls are more likely to work than boys though more likely to work in hazardous conditions.
 It is estimated that 60% of girls working are working in hazardous conditions.
 Some girls work in the adult industry, as night entertainer or sex workers, some are forced into sex work, or victims of sexual exploitation or trafficking (ILO Child Labour Nepal Fact Sheet).

-Child Labour Action Research in South and Southeast Asia (CLARISSA) is a consortium of charities and organisations.
+Child Labour Action Research in South and Southeast Asia (CLARISSA) is a consortium of child rights and advocacy charities and organisations.
 The lead agency in the consortium is the Institute of Development Studies (IDS).
 Other main partners are Terre des Hommes and the Consortium for Street Children.

 ChildHope’s role is collaboration with our local partners Grambangla in Bangladesh and Voice of Children in Nepal.